-The Company leases its office space in Canada, and the office space in USA.
+The Company had leased office space in Canada, and in USA.
 On adoption of IFRS 16, the Company recognized lease liabilities.
-The term of the Canadian leases is for 5 years with an option to renew, and the USA lease has a term of 9 years with an option to renew.
+The term of the Canadian leases was for 5 years with an option to renew, and the USA lease had a term of 9 years with an option to renew.
 The term of the Canadian lease expired on June 30, 2023, and was not renewed.
+The lease for the office in USA was terminated and replaced with a month-to-month lease, hence the right-of-use asset and lease liability has been removed.
+The amount of \$462,285 is recorded in the statement of loss for adjustment to deferred rent from the cancellation of the lease.